JethroReeve/gpt-pdf-chatbot-langchain/README.md

 #This fork contains no edits to code except the webpage text.
 The pdfs have been altered.
+#Corpus1 attached to assessment files can be placed in docs folder for music-neuroscience version.

 # GPT-4 & LangChain - Create a ChatGPT Chatbot for Your PDF Files